 From 2017 until 2020, activities that concentrate on food heritage and culture will be carried out through the Estonaian-Latvian cross-border cooperation programme Interreg.
 The food route "Taste Hanseatica", which includes the counties of Jõgeva, Tartu and Valga in Estonia as well as Valka, Valmiera and Sigulda in Latvia, was created.
 There are altogether 80 food producers and providers on the route.
 Some of the areas and businesses of the route overlap with the ones on the culinary route "Flavours of Livonia".

 In April 2019, Via Hanseatica Plus, a two-year-long major project that is financed by the Estonia-Russia programme, was launched.
 In addition to developing the current route, the project concentrates on offering added value to it, expanding the route towards Rakvere and Viljandi in Estonia as well as towards Vyborg and Pskov in Russia.
-The old Hanseatic League cities and numerous interesting historic regions will be included in the route.
+Numerous interesting historic regions will be included in the route.
 Cooperation will be strengthened with businesses at local as well as international level.